jye56/get_data_course_project/README.md

 * After downloading the files, one would unzip the file to get a folder of files named "UCI HAR Dataset".
 Put that folder in the working directory.
 * run the run_analysis.R script would yield the tidy data set.
 * The script consists of 4 segments:
 	* 1. make a data frame consists of training and test data sets with variable names obtained from features. using select() from the dplyr package to select out the columns containing either "mean" or "std" in the names.
 86 columns met the criteria.
 	* 2. make a data.frame that contains the activity levels with descriptive labels.
-* 3. make a data.frame that contains the subjects
+	* 3. make a data.frame that contains the subjects.
 	* 4. The final synthesis: combine activity(activity),subject(subjectdata) and the subsetted X data(mean_sd_data)to form a complete data.frame, group the data.frame by activity and subject,summarize the data, save a .txt file to the working directory and return the summary

 * (Incidentally, one can also use function aggregate() to solve this problem; it uses two lists and one data frame, so the underlying data structure would be different. aggregate(mydata,by=list(activitylist,subjectlist),FUN="mean"). detail not shown )